Product Care and Warranty

 One of the advantages of PE rattan is its low maintenance.
 To clean PE rattan, simply brush down the rattan using a soft brush to remove loose dirt and dust.
 Wipe down the rattan regularly using a cloth and mild soapy water, then rinse off using a bucket or hose.
 Make sure you remove the cushions first!
 Avoid using chemical cleaners.

 Australia's harsh environment will ultimately damage anything that is left exposed to the sun for long periods, including buildings, cars and furniture.
 In extreme conditions, PE rattan can start to deteriorate and will become brittle in as little as 18 months, if it is constantly exposed to the sun.
 We strongly recommend that your rattan furniture is either covered, or stored out of the sun when not in use.
 We are able to supply custom made covers for all outdoor products - please contact customer service for a quotation.
-For more information on polyethylene rattan please check out our buyer's guide to wicker furniture.

 Care of umbrellas